anchor14/anchor-blog/src/blogs/perfectionist.md

 <hr />

 After all these reasons, it almost sounds like I hate perfectionists.
 But I admire them.
-There is something inherently beautiful about someone working towards building something perfect, whether it be a small kid trying to build a sand castle or Van Gogh painting the Starry Night.
+There is something inherently beautiful about someone working towards building something perfect, whether it be a small kid trying to build a sand castle or Van Gogh painting the <em>Starry Night</em>.

 But being a perfectionist takes a toll.
 If you are under the pressure of doing everything perfectly, you will never have enough time and be stressed of the things you produce.
 So don’t be a perfectionist.
 We can’t get the most important things done right if we do.